brice-pieterse/brice-pieterse/README.md

 ## 👋 Hi, I’m Brice

 - 👀 I work as a freelance/studio product and web designer
-- 🌱 Currently studying math / computing science, interested in PERN stack (PostgreSQL, Express, React, Node)
+- 🌱 Currently studying math / computing science
 - 💬 Located in Waterloo, ON
 - 📫 busypixels.design